Tony Stewart: 2007 season

-At the All-Star Race at Charlotte, he finished fifth behind Kevin Harvick, Jimmie Johnson, Mark Martin, and Jeff Burton.
+At the All-Star Race at Charlotte, Stewart finished fifth behind Kevin Harvick, Jimmie Johnson, Mark Martin, and Jeff Burton.
 At the Coca-Cola 600, Stewart finished sixth, after having to come into the pit for fuel.
 On July 15, 2007, Stewart led a race-high 108 laps and recorded his thirtieth career NEXTEL Cup win at the USG Sheetrock 400 at Joliet.

 On July 29, 2007, after leading a race-high 65 of 160 laps, Stewart won the Brickyard 400 again, just 45 minutes from where he grew up.
 This was his second win in the race at his favorite track.
 It was not without controversy though; Stewart made the winning pass by accidentally bending the rear of Kevin Harvick's car, causing Harvick to fall back quickly to seventh place by the time the checkers waved.
 Stewart apologized for the contact in victory lane and during the victory lane interview, Stewart was penalized 25 points and fined $25,000 for violating NASCAR's policy on the use of obscene language during interviews during the race.
 This was similar to 2004 when Dale Earnhardt Jr. used an obscenity in a post-race interview at Talladega and was knocked out of the points lead as a result of the penalty.

-On August 12, 2007, he won the Centurion Boats at the Glen at Watkins Glen after Jeff Gordon spun his car around after wheel hopping in turn 1 with two laps to go.
+On August 12, 2007, Stewart won the Centurion Boats at the Glen at Watkins Glen after Jeff Gordon spun his car around after wheel hopping in turn 1 with two laps to go.
 Carl Edwards briefly challenged Stewart on the final lap, but spun out into a pullover site sealing Stewart's win.